 Project Management & Collaboration.
-The consultant must demonstrate that they can manage a complex, multi-faceted project and interact with multiple collaborators, including other consultants who will work on parallel and complementary deliverables.
+The Consultant must demonstrate that they can manage a complex, multi-faceted project and interact with multiple collaborators.
+The Consultant must demonstrate their ability to show up as a team member for the bigger project/initiative, and to working collaboratively with government staff and other consultants that simultaneously work on parallel and complimentary deliverables.